-¼-inch Dubia are a common starter size for many of the most popular baby insectivorous animals.
+¼-inch Dubia are a common starter size roach for many of the most popular baby insectivores.
 As soon as an animal can easily manage ¼-inch crickets, it’s ready to try ¼-inch Dubia.
-Though quarter inchers may be a bit large for some smaller hatchling chameleons, geckos, and similarly-sized animals currently on pinhead or ⅛-inch crickets, the time needed to grow into them is usually measured in just days or maybe a few weeks.
+Though these could be a bit large for some of the smaller hatchling chameleons, geckos, and similarly sized animals that are currently eating pinhead or ⅛-inch crickets, the time needed to grow into them is usually measured in just days or maybe a few weeks.

-All Dubia roaches are loaded with protein, but this is especially true for young nymphs in early stages of growth.
-They spend their time gorging on nutritious, high protein foods to fuel their rapid growth, and because rapid growth requires flexibility, their exoskeletons are thin, fragile, and most importantly, they’re easier to digest.
-This is good news for the digestive systems of the animals that eat them.
-It also means that smaller Dubia roaches have more protein per ounce than larger ones, which is, again, perfect for the young, growing animals that eat them.
+All Dubia roaches come loaded with protein, but this is especially true for young nymphs in their early growth stages.
+They spend their time gorging on nutritious foods to fuel their rapid growth.
+Because fast growth requires flexibility, their exoskeletons are thin, fragile, and most importantly – easier to digest.
+This is good news for the animals that eat them.
+These are typically young insectivores with tender digestive systems.
+It also means that smaller Dubia roaches have more protein per ounce than larger ones.
+This is, again, perfect for the young, growing animals that eat them.

-¼-inch Dubia are considerably larger than Minis, despite their similar body length.
-This is because they are more “filled out”.
-They have a thicker, fatter appearance.
-Minis tend to be somewhat flat. ¼-inch Dubia weigh around twice as much as Minis.
+¼-inch Dubia are larger than Minis despite their similar body length.
+This is because they are more “filled out”, and because even just a little growth represents a relatively big change in their diminutive. ¼-inch Dubia are thicker and fatter.
+Minis are typically flat and they weigh about half as much as ¼-inch Dubia.